mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

 ### Active Average Production Workspace Cost

- - **Description**: The fraction which compares the amount of Production Environment costs with the number of active workspaces which at a given month of the Cloud Infrastructure service.
+ - **Description**: The fraction which compares the amount of Production Environment costs with the number of active workspaces within a given month of the Cloud Infrastructure service.
  - **Formula**: AAPWC = Production Environment Costs/Active Workspaces

 ### Secondary Active Average Subscription Workspace Cost